bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 By clicking the "Create" button |create icon| in the bottom-right corner you will open a creation form.

 If you have just started working with CloudStack and you do not have virtual machines yet, you have no disks in the list.
 At creating a VM, a root disk is added for it automatically.
 Creation of an additional disk takes resources and requires expenses.
 Please, make sure you definitely need an additional disk.
 When clicking "Create", a dialogue window will ask you if you are surely want to create a drive.
-Confirm your creation action by clicking "Yes":
+Confirm your creation action by clicking "CONTINUE":

 .. figure:: _static/AdditionalDiskNotification.png